Dopamax/Dopamax/README.md

 - 👋 Hi, I’m @Dopamax
 - 👀 I’m interested in Java/.Net/Javascript/Php technologies
-- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on projects on github or somewhere else
 - 📫 How to reach me: contact me

 <!---
 Dopamax/Dopamax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.